sirateek/ku-polls/README.md

 ```
 Note: If you just clone this repository and run the command as above.
 You are likely to run the django on the production mode which is **NOT recommended** for the one who want to serve it without a proper web server.
 See also [#12](https://github.com/sirateek/ku-polls/issues/12#issuecomment-922686620).

-TLDR: I recommend for the one who want to serve it locally to also set the `DEBUG=true` in the env config file as in the [instruction below](#-Configuration).
+TLDR: I recommend for the one who want to serve it locally to also set the `DEBUG=True` in the env config file as in the [instruction below](#-Configuration).

 ## 🔧 Configuration
 I have used the package `django-environ` to externalize the sensitive config of Django.